-Here are some cost-effective tips to strengthen your skills in the kitchen so you can use more of the foods you have on hand and craft delicious meals.
+Here are some easy, cost-effective tips to strengthen your skills in the kitchen so you can use more of the foods you have on hand and craft delicious meals.
 This way, even once you can go back to eating at restaurants, you might find you don't need to.

 If you're not sure what items in your refrigerator will go together, the app SuperCook shows you what you can cook based on what you already have at home, so you don't have to spend extra money at the grocery store.

 Miyashiro recommends chicken dinners.
 Roast chicken is a kid-friendly meal that can get boring quickly, but there are easy, affordable ways to keep it interesting.
 "You can turn it into something new like grilled cheese or a quesadilla or a green bowl," she says.
 "I'm trying to do that more and more, like chili can go into a quesadilla."

 Miyashiro and her husband enjoy baking cookies, and they're not alone.
 "A lot of people are baking right now, but part of the issue is then you have a ton of desserts," she says.

 Rather than get stuck with too many cookies and end up throwing them out, you can put away your mix for a later date, she says.
 "I like making a big batch of cookie dough, prescooping the cookie dough, and then freezing that, and then baking it off.
 We call them on-demand cookies, baking them whenever we're in the mood."